• Skip to primary navigation

 For grounding support:

 In addition to real-time writing support through writing groups, retreats, coaching, and workshops (I facilitate a few workshops throughout the year), I also offer support asynchronously.
-One way to connect is through Patreon subscriptions, where subscribers can ask questions for monthly Q&A. Other ways include blog posts about writing, contemplative writing practices, journal prompts, and guided meditations for writers.
+One way to connect is through a monthly subscription.
+Other ways include blog posts about writing, contemplative writing practices, journal prompts, and guided meditations for writers.
 My hope is that these offerings nourish reflection and getting grounded as writers.

 If you’re interested in learning more about writing support, reach out.
 I offer free consultations to meet, answer questions, and discern if we’re a good fit for coaching.